Assistant Professor -

 3. Demonstrated ability to conduct and perform collaborative research and effectively interact with a broad range of colleagues.

-4. Demonstrated ability to accurately and eloquently represent and promote scientific projects to audiences of diverse technical
+4. Demonstrated ability to accurately and eloquently represent and promote scientific projects to audiences of diverse technical backgrounds.

-5. Experience in the preparation and handling of scientific manuscripts, reports and research posters.
+5. Experience in the preparation and handling of scientific manuscripts, reports, and research posters.

 6. Excellent written and verbal communication skills.